jaabell/laughing-invention/TO_DO.md

 * Link to ATLAS-tuned BLAS and LAPACK.
 * There is lots of room for tuning HDF5.
 Chunk sizes, filters (compression), using collective calls, are some of the things that could yield a performance increase.
 * About 50kb are used per element (8 node brick, with linear material).
 This is too much!
+* ParallelNumberer builds a graph of dofs and numbers them in P0, then distributing.
+This does not scale.
+(Might hurt performance for really large models, we haven't encountered these yet.)

 Bug fixes